art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### Microphone is not picking up sound / exe stuck on "Listening..."
+#### ALL GAMES : Microphone is not picking up sound / exe stuck on "Listening..."
 <details>
 <summary>Details</summary>